 - Please make sure to bring a printed copy of your paper to the appointment.

-- The writing center is not a drop-off service; you will need to stay during your appointment in order to review your paper with the tutor.
+- The Writing Center is not a drop-off service; you will need to stay during your appointment in order to review your paper with the consultant.

 - You are limited to an hour and a half’s worth of appointments a week.

-- Please allow a proper time frame for the tutor to edit your paper.
-A half hour appointment is sufficient only for papers that are 5 pages or less.
+- Please allow a proper time frame for the consultant to edit your paper.
+A half-hour appointment is sufficient only for papers that are 5 pages or fewer.
 Papers over five pages will need an hour-long appointment.